dougeby/IntuneDocs/intune/device-profiles.md

 This feature supports:
 - Windows 10 and later

+## Kiosk

+[Kiosk settings](kiosk-settings.md) profile configures a device to run one app, or run multiple apps.
+You can also customize other featurs on your kiosk, including a start menu and a web browser.

+This feature supports:
+- Windows 10 and later

 ## Email
 [Email settings](email-settings-configure.md) profile creates, assigns, and monitors Exchange ActiveSync email settings on the devices.
 Email profiles help ensure consistency, reduce support calls, and let end-users access company email on their personal devices, without any required setup on their part.